oktadev/okta-kong-origin-example/README.md

 We'll build the images and then run them in Docker containers.

-First, the Spring Boot app:
+First, the Spring Boot app Docker image:

 ```
 mvn clean install
 docker build -t header-origin-example .
 ```

-Then, the Kong API Gateway:
+Then, the Kong API Gateway Docker image:

 ```
 cd docker/okta-kong-oidc